 The Premium Brand Trifecta

 The one area that truly separates most brands from premium brands is benefits.
-Many companies, and even individual consultants and freelancers, struggle to articulate exactly why should buy from them instead of a competitor.
+But, unfortunately, many companies, and even individual consultants and freelancers, struggle to articulate precisely why they should buy from them instead of a competitor.

 Businesses focus on the most obvious reasons to buy, such as “we take care of our customers” and “we’re good at what we do”.

-But those won’t go far in convincing anyone, even if they appear to.
+But those won’t go far in convincing anyone, even if they appear to do so.

-Premium brands dig a little deeper and aim to deliver three specific types of benefits: functional, technical, and emotional.
+Premium brands dig a little deeper and aim to deliver three specific benefits: functional, technical, and emotional.

 Functional benefits refer to a product’s or service’s ability to meet a need.
 For example, a car’s function is to get someone from one place to another.
 An accountant’s function is to help people file their taxes.

 Technical benefits relate to features and performance.
-These benefits show customers why one choice is better than another.
-This includes consistent delivery, without errors, glitches, or other issues.
+These benefits show customers why one choice is better than another, such as consistent delivery, without errors, glitches, or other issues.

-A good way to communicate technical benefits is to educate your audience on what matters in your industry.
-Remember the water brands in the section above?
-They helped their target market understand what the technical benefits of bottled water were and why they should care.
+An excellent way to communicate technical benefits is to educate your audience on what matters in your industry.
+For example, remember the water brands in the section above?
+They helped their target market understand the technical benefits of bottled water and why they should care.

 Finally, premium brands deliver emotional benefits.
 Emotion is the driving force behind purchasing decisions, not logic.
-People buy the transformation that your product or service will help them make.
+As a result, people buy the transformation that your product or service will help them make.

-As you build emotional benefits, try to deliver them over the short- and long-term.
-Total transformations can take a long time and most people won’t be willing to wait.
-If they think it will take too long to achieve the transformation, they may not buy.
+As you build emotional benefits, try to deliver them over the short- and long term.
+Total transformations can take a long time, and most people won’t be willing to wait.
+If they think it will take too long to achieve the change, they may not buy.